elainaRenee/cut.ly/README.md

 Because of these observations, a NoSQL database seems like a good choice.
 We do not require relationships between objects, but we do require superior performance and future ability to scale efficiently as the number of short urls increases.

-#### Hashing Algorithm
+#### Hashing

 The requirements dictate that we must generate ids that are not easily guessable.
-Therefore, some possible solutions for the hashing algorithm include:
+Therefore, some possible solutions for hashing include:

 1. Create a random alphanumeric string using a hashing algorithm.
 Store this string in the database with a unique index.
 If a DuplicateKeyException occurs, keep retrying until a unique value is found.
 2. Create a unique id for each long url.
 Use an encoding algorithm to encode this value to a unique alphanumeric string.